• Link to Facebook

 • You can measure content effectiveness

-• Content is being generated in the most cost-effective way
+• Content is being generated in the most cost-effective way, with tools like Flux 1.1 PRO improving the efficiency of creating high-quality visuals.

 • You can easily manage content creation and publication with seamless workflows